Foodborne illness: Other pathogenic agents

-"Ptomaine poisoning"
+"Ptomaine poisoning" misconception

-Ptomaine poisoning was a myth that persisted in the public consciousness, in newspaper headlines, and legal cases as an official diagnosis, decades after it had been disproven scientifically in the 1910s.
+Ptomaine poisoning was a myth that persisted in the public consciousness, in newspaper headlines, and legal cases as an official diagnosis, decades after it had been scientifically disproven in the 1910s.

 In the 19th century, the Italian chemist Francesco Selmi, of Bologna, introduced the generic name ptomaine (from Greek ptōma, "fall, fallen body, corpse") for alkaloids found in decaying animal and vegetable matter, especially (as reflected in their names) putrescine and cadaverine.
-The 1892 Merck's Bulletin stated, "We name such products of bacterial origin ptomaines; and the special alkaloid produced by the comma bacillus is variously named Cadaverine, Putrescine, etc." While The Lancet stated, "The chemical ferments produced in the system, the... ptomaines which may exercise so disastrous an influence."
+The 1892 Merck's Bulletin stated, "We name such products of bacterial origin ptomaines; and the special alkaloid produced by the comma bacillus is variously named Cadaverine, Putrescine, etc." while The Lancet stated, "The chemical ferments produced in the system, the... ptomaines which may exercise so disastrous an influence."
 It is now known that the "disastrous... influence" is due to the direct action of bacteria and only slightly due to the alkaloids.
-Thus, the use of the phrase "ptomaine poisoning" is now obsolete.
+Thus, the use of the phrase "ptomaine poisoning" is obsolete.

-Tainted potato salad sickening hundreds at a Communist political convention in Massillon, Ohio, and aboard a Washington DC cruise boat in separate incidents during a single week in 1932 drew national attention to the dangers of so-called "ptomaine poisoning" in the pages of the American news weekly, Time.

-Another newspaper article from 1944 told of more than 150 persons being hospitalized in Chicago with ptomaine poisoning apparently from rice pudding served by a chain of restaurants.
+At a Communist Party political convention in Massillon, Ohio, and aboard a cruise ship in Washington, DC, hundreds of people were sickened in separate incidents by tainted potato salad, during a single week in 1932, drawing national attention to the dangers of so-called "ptomaine poisoning" in the pages of the American news weekly, Time.
+In 1944, another newspaper article reported that over 150 people in Chicago were hospitalized with "ptomaine poisoning", apparently from rice pudding served by a restaurant chain.

 Mechanism

 Incubation period

 The delay between the consumption of contaminated food and the appearance of the first symptoms of illness is called the incubation period.
 This ranges from hours to days (and rarely months or even years, such as in the case of listeriosis or bovine spongiform encephalopathy), depending on the agent, and on how much was consumed.
 If symptoms occur within one to six hours after eating the food, it suggests that it is caused by a bacterial toxin or a chemical rather than live bacteria.

 The long incubation period of many foodborne illnesses tends to cause those affected to attribute their symptoms to gastroenteritis.

 During the incubation period, microbes pass through the stomach into the intestine, attach to the cells lining the intestinal walls, and begin to multiply there.
 Some types of microbes stay in the intestine, some produce a toxin that is absorbed into the bloodstream, and some can directly invade the deeper body tissues.
 The symptoms produced depend on the type of microbe.

+In cases of foodborne illness, particularly traveler's diarrhea, symptoms often result from the immune system's response rather than direct pathogen damage.
+This inflammatory response can lead to post-infectious irritable bowel syndrome (PI-IBS), where 3–20% of affected individuals develop chronic gastrointestinal symptoms even after the pathogen is cleared.
+This suggests that the body's immune reaction, particularly inflammation, plays a significant role in both acute symptoms and long-term effects of foodborne illness.